cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 1. Calculate the square root of 2 and take the square of it.
 Do you get 2?
 Why?

 2. Evaluate the expressions `1/3 + 1/3 + 1/3 + 1/3 == 4/3` and `1/3 + 1/3 + 1/3 + 1/3 + 1/3 == 5/3`.
 One is true and the other one is false.
 Is Python crazy?

+3. Write a string that is lower than any other string.